 In closing, the Century Double Target is only one of so many Century product lines that I have, am, and will continue to proudly recommend to anyone looking to add a new high-quality tool to their training arsenal for anything you can dream up.
 “Your only true limit is your imagination!”

-Sifu Jimmy Manfreddy is the chief instructor at Twisting Tiger Academy in Lakeland, Florida, where he teaches Jeet Kune Do and Wing Chun Kung Fu.
-A martial artist since the age of 5, Sifu Manfreddy has also worked as a stuntman in several films.
+Sifu Jimmy Manfredy is the chief instructor at Twisting Tiger Academy in Lakeland, Florida, where he teaches Jeet Kune Do and Wing Chun Kung Fu.
+A martial artist since the age of 5, Sifu Manfredy has also worked as a stuntman in several films.